dwarfmaster/arkenfox-nixos/README.md

 In order to improve the situation, we implemented a script that parses Arkenfox's `user.js` and generate a home-manager module that allows setting the preferences using the merge algorithm of the NixOS module system.
-Furthermore, it keeps the edits outside of the generated module.
-Any drift between the settings and the `user.js` will be catched by the module type-system.
+Furthermore, it keeps the edits outside the generated module.
+Any drift between the settings and the `user.js` will be caught by the module type-system.

 ## Outputs